thegworld/gtx-browser/docs/fuchsia/debug_instructions.md

 1. Install the [zxdb](https://marketplace.visualstudio.com/items?itemName=fuchsia-authors.zxdb)
    extension.

-2. Modify the `zxdb.command` setting in your Chromium workspace to this value:
+2. Modify the `zxdb.command` setting in your GTx Browser workspace to this value:

    ```bash
    (cd /path/to/fuchsia ; fx debug -- --enable-debug-adapter --build-dir /path/to/chromium/src/out/directory)